pauloo27/aryzona/README.md

 _The bot is written in GoLang, so you need the Go compiler._

-Create a `.env` file and copy the content of the `.env.default` file into it.
+Create a `config.yml` file and copy the content of the `config.example.yml` file into it.

-Then, change the values.
+Then, fill the config with proper values.

 To start the bot, run `make run` or `go run .`.